withastro/roadmap/proposals/0030-core-image-story.md

 // https://astro.build/config
 export default defineConfig({
   image: {
+    service: {
-    service: "your-entrypoint", // 'astro/image/services/squoosh' | 'astro/image/services/sharp' | string
+      entrypoint: "your-entrypoint", // 'astro/image/services/squoosh' | 'astro/image/services/sharp' | string
+      config: {},
     },
+  },
 });
 ```

+A config can additionally be passed to the service and will be passed to every hooks available.
+This can be useful if you want to allow the user to set a list of possible widths or only allow images from certain remote sources.

 #### Facts

 - At this time, it is not possible to override this on a per-image basis (see [Non goals of this RFC](#non-goals-of-this-rfc)).
 - The `image.service` shape was chosen on purpose, for the future situation where multiple settings will be available under `image`.
 - A different image service can be set depending on the current mode (dev or build) using traditional techniques such as `process.env.MODE`
+- Integrations can set the image service for the user

 ### Note

 Overall, it's important to remember that 99% of users won't create services, especially local ones.
 In addition to the services directly provided with Astro, third party packages can supply services for the users.

 It's easy to imagine, for example, a `cloudinary-astro` package exposing a service.
-Or, the `@astrojs/vercel` adapter exposing a service using Vercel's Image Optimization API that user could use through `service: '@astrojs/vercel/image`.
+Or, the `@astrojs/vercel` adapter exposing a service using Vercel's Image Optimization API that user could use through a `service: vercelImageService()` function.

 # Testing Strategy